-The Julian calendar, introduced by Julius Caesar in 45 BC, began on 1st January, with the length of months alternating between 31 and 30 days - except for February, which had 30 days in a leap year and 29 days otherwise.
-(This replaced an earlier Roman calendar which had 10 months of alternating 30 and 31 days, followed by a "winter gap", the length of which varied from year to year.
-The last year of this old calendar actually had 445 days.)
+The Julian calendar was introduced by Julius Caesar in 45 BCE.
+The year began on 1st January with the length of months alternating between 31 and 30 days except for February, which had 30 days in a leap year and 29 days otherwise.
+(This replaced an earlier Roman calendar which had 10 months of alternating 30 and 31 days, followed by a 'winter gap', the length of which varied from year to year.
+The last year of that old calendar actually had 445 days.)

-Complications to the Julian system began when the Senate wanted to name a month after the then Emperor Augustus.
-To avoid slighting the Emperor, the month named for Augustus must be as long as the month named for Julius, and should follow it directly.
-And so July and August became 31 days each, and February surrendered an extra day.
-(To avoid 3 successive 31 day months, September was shortened to 30 days, October lengthened to 31, and so on.)
+Complications to the Julian system occurred when the Senate wanted to name a month after the then Emperor Augustus.
+To avoid slighting the Emperor the month named for Augustus must be as long as the month named for Julius and should follow it directly.
+July and August became 31 days each and February surrendered an extra day.
+(To avoid 3 successive 31 day months September was shortened to 30 days, October lengthened to 31, and so on.)

-The Romans initially introduced leap years every 3 years, but by about 9 BC it was seen that the calendar was getting out of step with the solstices, so leap years were abandoned altogether, until about AD 4 or 8, when leap years were re-introduced as every 4 years.
-Even this was not completely accurate, giving an error of 45 minutes in 4 years, or 3 days in 400 years.
-In time, this miscalculation became quite noticeable.
+The Romans initially introduced leap years every 3 years.
+By about 9 BCE the calendar was very obviously getting out of step with the solstices, so leap years were abandoned altogether until about AD 4 when leap years were re-introduced every 4 years.
+Even this adjustment led to an error of 45 minutes in 4 years, or 3 days in 400 years.
+Over many years this miscalculation became quite noticeable.

 Early Christian times

 Around 150 AD Christian churches decided to take over the pagan festival of Saturnalia (the winter solstice) and celebrate 25th December as Christ's birthday.
-Later, when the cult of the Virgin Mary became popular, it was thought that the Christian era should start on the day of Christ's conception, that is, 9 months earlier on 25th March, which they named Lady Day.
+Later when the cult of the Virgin Mary became popular, it was thought that the Christian era should start on the day of Christ's conception so 9 months earlier on 25th March, which they named Lady Day.
 The year began on 25th March and ended on the following 24th March, adding an extra day in February every 4 years to make a leap year.
 This became known as the Julian calendar.

-Most Roman Catholic countries of Europe adopted the Gregorian Calendar in 1582 or soon after.
-Most Protestant countries however ignored this Papal decision for another 200 years.
+Most Roman Catholic countries of Europe adopted the Gregorian calendar in 1582 or soon after.
+However most Protestant countries ignored this Papal decision for another 200 years.
 German and Netherlands Protestant states and Denmark adopted the Gregorian calendar in 1700.
 Sweden wavered for some years, finally adopting the full Gregorian calendar in 1753.
-Scotland resumed starting the year on 1st January in 1600, but historians debate whether the Scots adopted the Gregorian method for determining leap years (and the omission of 10 or more days) at this time or later.
+Scotland resumed starting the year on 1st January in 1600 but did not change to the new rule for leap years (or make the correction for those 11 days) until 1752.

-In England, they still followed the old Julian Calendar (with the year ending 24th March) until 1751 that year began on 25 March and ended on 31 December.
+England still followed the 'old style' Julian calendar (with the year ending 24th March) until 1751 that year began on 25 March and ended on 31 December.
 Lord Chesterfield's Act of 1751/2 stated that the year 1752 would begin on 1st January and end on the following 31 December.
-In addition, in 1752 only, the calendar was adjusted to omit 11 days (2nd September was followed by 14th September) to bring their "new" (Gregorian) calendar back in line with most of the rest of Europe.
+In 1752 only the calendar was adjusted to omit 11 days (2nd September was followed by 14th September) to bring their 'new style' (Gregorian) calendar back in line with most of the rest of Europe.

 Which explains why ...